 The Company has a secured five-year term loan for up to USD 60.0 million from PIDC Regional Center, LP XXXI through the Welcome Fund loan program.
 The loan matures in March 2020.
-The entire USD 60.0 million amount was drawn under this facility as of 31 March 2019.
+The entire USD 60.0 million amount was drawn under this facility as of 30 June 2019.
+As of 30 June 2019, the loan was defeased and fully cash collateralized.
+Substantially all loan covenants, including all financial covenants, have been released.

 The Company also had an unsecured three-year revolving credit facility for up to USD 10.0 million from TD Bank, N.A.
-The facility terminated in April 2019.
-USD 0.7 million of this facility was utilized as of 31 March 2019 for the issuance of letters of credit.
-This exposure was fully cash-collateralized in connection with the termination of the facility.
+The facility terminated in Q2 2019.